sundstei/prettydatetime/README.md

 prettydatetime
 ==============

-A Pretty formatter for DateTime in .NET with regional support.
+A Pretty formatter for DateTime in .NET which supports internationalization.